 These sticks also let you adjust the pressure easier than foam rollers.
 Massage sticks let you press harder for a deeper massager or lighten up for an easier feel.

 You can turn any old tennis ball or lacrosse ball into an effective foot massager, but a few specialized models make it easier to keep your dogs in top shape.

 Foot massagers help loosen and stretch the plantar fascia, which can help alleviate (or prevent) the dreaded condition known as plantar fasciitis.
 They also just feel great after a big run or a long day on your feet.

-These simple tools are affordable and effective, making them great companions to your training and recovery regimens.
+These simple tools are affordable, effective and easy to stash in a travel bag, making them great companions to your training and recovery regimens.